oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 * [Android app to enable learning-on-the-go](#android-app-to-enable-learning-on-the-go)
 * [Applying machine learning to code interaction](#applying-machine-learning-to-code-interaction-training-and-generalizing)

-Since GSoC 2016 mentoring organizations are not announced until February 29, 2016, it is not known whether Oppia will be able to participate in Google Summer of Code 2016.
+Since GSoC 2016 mentoring organizations are not announced until February 29, 2016, it is not known whether Oppia will be participating in Google Summer of Code 2016.
 This page will be updated accordingly once it is known whether Oppia is participating.

 # Dates and Deadlines
 Noteworthy dates: